 - StudentTranscriptService: This must have been completed by April 30 in order for your marks to be available for the post-secondary institutions to consider your application for early admission.

 - Offers of Admission: You will start to hear from the institutions you applied to and they will communicate through the institution’s e-mail about the status of your application.

 - Scholarships: As you receive notification that you have been awarded a scholarship, please let Ms. Kifiak (Counselling Centre) know as this information is shared as you cross the stage at the graduation ceremonies.
-There will also be a link in Grad News which you can use to enter this information so it is included in your stage narrative.
-All the WGSS /District award information will be added automatically.

 - High School is finished!!!
 Congratulations and good luck!